KyleHeffernan/GameEngines2Assignment/README.md

 ![Screenshot](/images/Screenshot_3.png)
 More ships fly in from in front.
 ![Screenshot](/images/Screenshot_6.png)
-The Sovereign get annoyed and decide they want to just kill the guardians rather than retrieving the battery.
+Cut to the Sovereign getting annoyed and deciding they want to just kill the guardians rather than retrieving the battery.
 ![Screenshot](/images/Screenshot_7.png)
 The Milano continues to dodge projectiles as Peter and Rocket argue and switch control of the Milano back and forth.
 ![Screenshot](/images/Screenshot_8.png)